osakared/apc-key-25-bitwig/README.md

 -------

 This is licensed under the very permissive BSD license.
 See LICENSE for more details.
-Copyright 2014-2015 Osaka Red LLC and Thomas J. Webb
+Copyright 2014-2019 Osaka Red LLC, Thomas J. Webb and Johan Berntsson